-If you are looking for some healthy eating ideas for your kids then we have some great ideas for you.
+If you are looking for some Healthy Breakfast Ideas For Kids then we have some great ideas for you.
 There’s even some that are perfect to eat on the go for those really busy mornings.

 Breakfast is an important meal for kids as it sets them up for the day.